microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 ```

 The tree configuration takes in a schema for the root of the tree which will need to be defined by your application.
+This example uses the `TodoList` schema, which we define in the next section, as the root schema.

 ## Defining a Schema